nus-cs2103-AY1920S1/duke/docs/README.md

 ### `deadline` - To add a deadline task in the tasklist.

-Creates a deadline task that will be added to the tasklist with the format of `deadline <description> /by <format of date in dd/mm/yyyy> and <format of time in hhmm> respectively.`
+Creates a deadline task that will be added to the tasklist with the format of `deadline <description> /by <format of date in dd/mm/yyyy> and <format of time in hhmm>.`

 Example of usage: